 Not only can it improve your customer retention, but it can increase your conversions as well.
 Hubspot found that their coversion rate increased by 42% with personalised CTAs compared to basic ones.

 It’s difficult to argue against personalizing your customer’s experience.
 Using dynamic content is one of the best ways to do this.
 Here’s a few tips on how to implement dynamic content into your marketing strategy.

 Segmentation is a way of targeting certain customers based on certain criteria, and is the best place to start building your dynamic content.

 The easiest way, and best way if you are just starting out, is to segment your prospects by what stage of the sales funnel they are at, the top, the middle or the bottom.
 You will have different content for each level so it will be easy to know what to show each prospect.

 For example, if someone has just downloaded an e-book then they are at the top of the sales funnel.
 You want to show them industry related content, not specific to your product.
 Someone at the bottom of the sales funnel should be shown CTAs that offer free trials or demos as they are more ready to buy.

 There are many other ways to segment customers, such as by industry, location, buying frequency and many more.
 These all depend on the amount of information you have on the customer.
 The more information you can gather, through forms or downloaded content, the more personalised you can get.

 Set up rules

-This involves having a good CRM system in place so that you have all of your customers’ information and data stored together and easily accessible.
+This involves having a good CRM system in place.
+This will ensure that you have all of your customers’ information and data stored together and it is easily accessible.
 If a customer has filled in any form, downloaded any content, opened any email, or been in contact with your company, all of that information is kept track of in the CRM system.

-This can then be linked to a content generating system that uses the information and data to figure out what content to show the customer once they go onto your website.
+This can then be linked to a content generating system.
+This can use the information and data to figure out what content to show the customer once they go onto your website.
 This can be complicated and time consuming to set up, but it’s worth it once it’s done.